 Children’s walking frames

-Walking frames for children normally surround the user and will typically have four castor wheels, mounted either on separate legs or on a semi-continuous surrounding frame.
-Many of them will feature height-adjustable supports, either for the forearms or for the whole trunk of the body.
-The choice will obviously depend on the user's ability to stand independently.
-The frame takes some of the user's weight but encourages him or her to stand on both feet and to move around without assistance.
+Many walking frames for children will feature height adjustable supports, either for the forearms or for the whole trunk of the body.
+The choice will obviously depend on their ability to stand independently.
+The frame takes some of their weight but encourages them to stand on both feet and to move around without help from someone else.

 Children’s gait trainers